 Hello – I’m Guy, and I’m proud to be a founding member of The Gesualdo Six.
 Raised in Dursley in Gloucestershire, I am now based in London.
 Alongside my work with The Gesualdo Six I have developed a passion for the music, language and history of Italy, and thoroughly enjoy performing regularly with the Italian Ensemble Odhecaton.

-I enjoy working with a range of other choirs and ensembles including Amici Voices and the RUPA ensemble and I deputise regularly with many London choirs including those of Westminster Cathedral, the Temple Church, and Westminster Abbey.
-I’m proud to have contributed to over 25 commercial CDs of choral music.
+I also enjoy working with a range of other choirs and ensembles including Amici Voices, Magnificat, and the The Gabrieli Consort and I deputise regularly with many London choirs including those of Westminster Cathedral, the Temple Church, and Westminster Abbey.
+I’m proud to have contributed to over 40 commercial CDs of choral music.

 I have recently founded a new music project: Chapel Perilous, which debuted in 2019 with a programme of chamber works by John Tavener, Arvo Pärt, Hildegard von Bingen, and Giacinto Scelsi.
-Other recent solo appearances have included Bach’s ‘Mass in B minor’ with Solomon’s Knot, works by Purcell and Blow in Turin, and a recital of Gloucestershire songs for Remembrance.
+Other recent solo appearances have included Bach’s Christmas Oratorio with the Warsaw Philharmonic, the ‘Mass in B minor’ with Solomon’s Knot, works by Purcell and Blow in Turin, and a recital of Gloucestershire songs for Remembrance.

 When I’m not to be found reading or singing it’s likely that I will be practising or watching cricket, a pass-time I’ve enjoyed firmly establishing in the group’s culture in conjunction with group batting coach and baritone Michael Craddock.